A timeline of 19th-century America

 •

-House sparrows (Passer domesticus) released in New York City; eventually spread continent-wide
+house sparrows (Passer domesticus) released in New York, New York; eventually spread continent-wide

 •